ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 - **On static vectors:** by default, I'm using the vectors available from the [fastText website](https://fasttext.cc/docs/en/crawl-vectors.html).
 These were trained from CommonCrawl and Wikipedia. *Questions:* *will it matter if I train my own fastText vectors from TLUnified?
-How much efficiency gain can I get when using [floret vectors](https://github.com/explosion/floret)?*
+How much efficiency gain can I get if I used [floret vectors](https://github.com/explosion/floret)?*

 - **On pretraining:** by default, my [pretraining objective](https://spacy.io/api/architectures#pretrain) is based on